steinbart/voucherpi/README.md

 The implementation is hacky and needs to be worked on.
 Error handling is non-existant.
 It can and will crash.

+## API (Unifi)

+You may use the Unifi API provided in this project for your own projects.
+The documentation can be found in the file.

 ## Configuration

 See `settings.py`.